 5. THE GLOVE COATING IS THE PART THAT OFFERS THE CUT PROTECTION

 When your safety glove coatings start to wear off, you may panic and think that your hands are no longer protected.
 Allow us to confirm that this is not the case.
-Whilst the coatings are important for grip, believe it or not, the cut protection is all in the yarn.
+Whilst the coatings are important for grip, believe it or not, the cut protection is mainly in the yarn.
 Yes – the plain, unsuspecting yarn – the part that makes up the innocent looking liner!
 The gloves with the higher cut protection may not look or feel much different to the gloves with lower cut protection, but it’s what makes up the yarn that truly counts.
 To give a glove high cut protection, the yarn must contain a variety of strong, cut resistant materials such as glass, steel, and polyester, all of which are designed to prevent a blade from reaching your skin.
 With these incorporated into the yarn, the liner becomes a defence system in itself, and massively reduces the chances of hand injuries.
 Don't be fooled though, the glove coating does add a certain amount of cut protection.
 The EN388 test is carried out on the palm (where the coating is).
 Not sure what EN388 is?
 Click here.

 We've addressed the 5 most common misconceptions about safety gloves and we hope you found this useful!
 Any other questions drop us a line.